spottsdd/katacoda-scenarios/service-focused-observability/step4.md

 Now that we've set up our main Ruby on Rails application, we can now instrument our downstream Python services.

-Looking at the [documentation](http://pypi.datadoghq.com/trace/docs/web_integrations.html#flask) for the Python tracer, we have a utility called `ddtrace-run`.
+Looking at the [documentation](https://ddtrace.readthedocs.io/en/stable/integrations.html#flask) for the Python tracer, we have a utility called `ddtrace-run`.

-Wrapping our Python executable in a `ddtrace-run` allows us to spin up a running instance of our application fully instrumented with our tracer, so long as our libraries are supported by `ddtrace`.
+Wrapping our Python executable in a `ddtrace-run` allows us to run an instance of our application fully instrumented with our trace library, so long as our Python libraries are supported by `ddtrace`.

 For supported applications like Flask, `ddtrace-run` dramatically simplifies the process of instrumentation.

 ## Instrumenting the Advertisements Service

 In our `docker-compose-files/docker-compose-broken-instrumented.yml`{{open}} there's a command to bring up our Flask server.
-If we look at line 76, we'll see it's a:
+If we look at line 76, we'll see:

 ```
 ddtrace-run flask run --port=5002 --host=0.0.0.0